npruehs/Nicks-Grab-Bag-of-Useful-Stuff-2/README.md

 ### Math

-Utitiliy classes for many math operations, like vector structs and geometry classes.
+Utility classes for many math operations, like vector structs and geometry classes.